- Department for Work and Pensions

 - Work Choice statistics: number of starts, referrals and job outcomes

-Number of referrals to the Work Choice programme, number of Work Choice starts and numbers of participants getting a job.
+Number of referrals to the Work Choice programme, number of Work Choice starts and numbers getting a job up to September 2014.

 This file may not be suitable for users of assistive technology.
 Request an accessible format.